StackExchange/dnscontrol/documentation/preview-push.md

 ## Experimental

 The `ppreview`/`ppush` subcommands are a preview of a future feature where zone data is gathered concurrently.
+The commands will go away when they replace the existing `preview`/`push` commands.

-`--cmode value` -- Specifies which providers should be run concurrently:
+`--cmode value` -- Concurrency mode.
+Specifies what kind of providers should be run concurrently.
+This flag onl

 * `default` -- Providers are run sequentially or concurrently depending on whether the provider is marked as having been tested to run concurrently.
 * `none` -- All providers are run sequentially.
 This is the safest mode.
 It can be used if a concurrency bug is discovered.